ask-compu/CompuBot/modules/README.md

 ========

 This original module is designed to greet new nicks when they join the channel, and, if they are on the "VIP list", private message an additional, special greeting.
 (The VIP function is most for an inside joke and can be safely ignored.)
-Current bugs: **CRITICAL** Pinkie will issue a greeting for any new _nick_, meaning that if a user changes their nick and Pinkie has not seen it, she will issue a new greeting.
+~~Current bugs: **CRITICAL** Pinkie will issue a greeting for any new _nick_, meaning that if a user changes their nick and Pinkie has not seen it, she will issue a new greeting.
 To prevent this, it would be most beneficial to get the complete hostmask of the user in question and only issue a new greeting if their hostmask is unique.
-Additional code for allowing new IP masks (i.e., look at the larger ISP hostname or IP block and not the unique IP) should be required.
+Additional code for allowing new IP masks (i.e., look at the larger ISP hostname or IP block and not the unique IP) should be required.~~ Code has been added to the Origin class in irc.py, however, no additional testing to confirm that the bug has been fixed has been performed.

 admin.py
 ========

 Code was added in the admin.py module to allow for a server-side ignore on the Canternet network using the /SILENCE command.
 This code is largely untested and may not function correctly.
 Additional testing is needed.
+Added new code to dynamically change or recall certain configuration options during run time.
 Current bugs: Unknown.

 info.py
 =======